Lifemap-ToL/lifemap-back/README.md

 ## Endpoints

 - Solr API is at `/solr/`
   - Solr english taxonomy autocompletion is at `/solr/taxo/suggesthandler`
   - Solr french taxonomy autocompletion is at `/solr/taxo/suggesthandlerfr`
 - JSON metadata file is at `/static/metadata.json`
 - Vector tiles are at `/vector_tiles/`
 - Bitmap mod_tile tiles are at `/osm_tiles/`, `/nolabels/` and `/only_labels/`
 - Optional test vector frontend is at `/bbox/`
 - Optional bitmap mod_tile frontend is at `/ncbi/`
 - Data files for `pylifemap` and `lifemapR` are at `/static/data/` or `/data/`

 ### Health endpoints

 - Global backend health endpoint is at `/health`
 - Solr health endpointsare at `/solr/taxo/admin/ping` and `/solr/addi/admin/ping`
 - Bbox health endpoint is at `/vector_tiles/health`

 ## Notes

 - If not deploying on Ubuntu 24.04, the binary R arrow package installation and docker apt repository must be modified in Ansible scripts.
--   If the file TAXONOMIC-VERNACULAR-FR.txt has changed, remove the cache pkl file
+- If the file TAXONOMIC-VERNACULAR-FR.txt has changed, remove `builder_results/taxo/fr_common_name.pkl`.